Ryosuke-123/Plugin_to_OpenPOTATo/README.md

-# Plugin_to_OpenPOTATo
-Analysis plug-in for the fNIRS analysis platform "Open POTATo"
+# Motion Artifact Correction Plug-in for "Open POTATo"

 ---

-## Plugin No.1 "Motion artifact correction using a combination of spline interpolation and Savitzky-Golay Filter"
+## Download

+## Introduction

+## References
+[1] F Sholkmann, S Spichtig, T Muehlemann and M Wolf.
+(2010), 'How to detect and reduce movement artifacts in near-infrared imaging using moving standard deviation and spline interpolation'</by>
+[2]